maruf009sultan/FLUCKY/README.md

 ### The Gap in the Market

-For years, I watched the security community struggle with the same limitations:
+For years, I watched some limitations:

-- **Basic tools** that haven't evolved since the Rubber Ducky's inception
-- **No innovation** in Bluetooth HID attack methodologies
 - **Missing psychological** elements in security testing
 - **Poor operational security** in available tools
 - **Limited real-world** testing capabilities for awareness training